ExplorerFreda/SyntaxEval/README.md

-# A Toolkit for Fast Targeted Syntactic Evaluation
+# A Toolkit for Fast Morphosyntactic Evaluation
+This toolkit performs fast evaluation on two morphosyntactic evaluation tasks:
+- Marvin and Linzen, "[Targeted syntactic evaluation of language models](https://www.aclweb.org/anthology/D18-1151)"*, EMNLP 2018
+- Gulordava et al., *"[Colorless green recurrent networks dream hierarchically](https://www.aclweb.org/anthology/N18-1108.pdf)"*, NAACL 2018

-This toolkit takes **only ~3 minutes** to evaluate a language model on all the tasks of targetd syntactic evaluation ([Marvin and Linzen, 2018](https://www.aclweb.org/anthology/D18-1151)).
+It takes **only ~3 minutes** to evaluate a language model on all the tasks of targetd syntactic evaluation.

 ## Dependencies
-PyTorch 1.1.0 (I have not tested the latest PyTorch, but it should work) <br>
-transformers (formerly pytorch_transformers and pytorch_pretrained_bert)
+PyTorch >= 1.2.0 <br>
+transformers (for the evaluation of a pretrained language model)

 ## Usage
 To evaluate a custom language model, you will need a language model class with a member function `prob_score`.